transdigiware/blockchain/security.md

 ### Cluster and operating system security
 {: #ibp-security-Kubernetes-container-os}

 - **Sensitive data:** Cluster configuration data is stored in the `etcd` component of your Kubernetes master.
 Data in etcd is stored on the local disk of the Kubernetes master and is backed up to {{site.data.keyword.cos_full_notm}}.
-Data is encrypted during transit to {{site.data.keyword.cos_full_notm}} and at rest.
-You can choose to enable encryption for your etcd data on the local disk of your Kubernetes master by [enabling {{site.data.keyword.keymanagementservicelong_notm}} encryption](/docs/containers?topic=containers-encryption#encryption) for your cluster.
+Data is encrypted during transit to {{site.data.keyword.cos_full_notm}}, but you can choose to enable encryption for your etcd data on the local disk of your Kubernetes master by [enabling {{site.data.keyword.keymanagementservicelong_notm}} encryption](/docs/containers?topic=containers-encryption#encryption) for your cluster.

 - **Alpine Linux:** The Fabric Docker images use [Alpine Linux](https://alpinelinux.org/){: external}, which is a smaller, lighter, and therefore more secure version of Linux.